Metal-Backed Seal Rings

 ROC seal surfaces are lapped and polished to as flat as 1 helium light band (less than 12 millionths of an inch) for optimum sealing performance.
 Precise machining also produces perfectly round seals, preventing vibration that causes premature seal failure.

 Shrink Fitting and Stress Relieving

-To prevent stress buildup that can shorten seal life, ROC Carbon follows a proprietary procedure that involves shrink fitting the metal ring over the carbon/graphite, followed by full stress relieving.
+To prevent stress buildup that can shorten seal life, ROC Carbon follows a proprietary procedure that involves shrink fitting the metal ring over the carbon/graphite, followed by a full stress relieving process.
 To further assure optimum geometry, larger ROC Carbon Type MB seal rings are shipped with a carbon/graphite plug that helps prevent seal damage during storage and handling.
 The plug is removed prior to installation.

 Carbon/graphite grades are chosen to be compatible with the fluids being handled and with the mating seal surfaces.
-Typical carbon grades used are in our Materials Group A, with Shore Schleroscope hardnesses ranging from 77 to 95.
+Typical carbon grades used are carbon/graphite with resin impregnation, and Shore Scleroscope hardnesses that range from 77 to 100.
 For operating temperatures above 500° F, metal-impregnated carbon/graphite is used.
 The metal also has the appropriate corrosion resistance for the intended service.

 Not sure of the material identification for a part?

 No worries, send us a sample and we’ll take it from there.